Skip to content

 Spacings

-In Libraries > Spacings, you can add and organize spacing styles that you can then bind to the CSS properties in the Styles tab of the right panel:
+In the fourth tab of the Library panel, inside the Spacings section, you can add and organize spacing styles that you can then bind to the CSS properties in the Styles tab of the right panel:

 Binding library spacings to padding properties